YUNSUCHO/IBM-AI-ENGINEERING/AI-ENGINEERING-CAPSTONE-PROJECT/README.md

 ## Dataset used:
-Dataset has been provided by IBM, which consists of cracked and not cracked images.Total numver of the images are 40,000 images.
+Dataset has been provided by IBM, which consists of cracked and not cracked images.
+Total number of the images are 40,000 images.
 The links to download the dataset has followed below:
 [https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DL0321EN/data/concrete_data_week4.zip](https://s3-api.us-geo.objectstorage.softlayer.net/cf-courses-data/CognitiveClass/DL0321EN/data/concrete_data_week4.zip)